Pilar, Bataan: Our Lady of the Pillar Parish Church

-The 1801 Our Lady of the Pillar Parish Church (Nuestra Señora del Pilar Parish Church, belongs to the Roman Catholic Diocese of Balanga (Dioecesis Balangensis) Part of the Ecclesiastical Province of San Fernando, Pampanga.
+The 1801 Our Lady of the Pillar Parish Church (Nuestra Señora del Pilar Parish Church, belongs to the Roman Catholic Diocese of Balanga It is under the Ecclesiastical Province of San Fernando, Pampanga.

 Education

 The Pilar Schools District Office governs all educational institutions within the municipality.
 It oversees the management and operations of all private and public, from primary to secondary schools.